Brit771/Data-Engineer-Technical-Assignment/README.md

     ├──── workflows/
     ├──────── process_weather_data.py
     ├──────── scheduler.py
+    ├──────── Tables_Samples/ # Contains samples for all the tables and script for export them locally.
     ├── docker-compose.yml    # Docker setup for PostgreSQL and weather service ├── Dockerfile            # Docker image for the weather service ├── requirements.txt      # Python dependencies